justinhelmer/backbone-node-boilerplate/README.md

 ```

-**tip:** run any grunt task with the `--browser` flag to open the web app in a browser window

 ## Launching the web app

-The `build:dev` grunt task additionally triggers `concurrent:dev`, which launches a local web server on port 9001, a local node server on port 3000, a [LiveReload](http://livereload.com/) server on port 35729, and a [Node Inspector](https://github.com/node-inspector/node-inspector) server on port 5858, with web access (Chrome) on port 9001.
+The `build:dev` grunt task additionally triggers `concurrent:dev`, which launches a local web server on port 9001, a local node server on port 3000, a [LiveReload](http://livereload.com/) server on port 35729, and a [Node Inspector](https://github.com/node-inspector/node-inspector) server on port 5858, with web access (Chrome) on port 8080.

 When the local servers are running, open a web browser and visit [http://127.0.0.1:9001](http://127.0.0.1:9001) to view the web app.
 By default, requests to the node server are made to [http://127.0.0.1:3000](http://127.0.0.1:3000) - these configuration options can be changed at `client/app/js/config.js` and `server/config.js`.
-In another window or tab, open [http://127.0.0.1:9001/debug?port=5858](http://127.0.0.1:8080/debug?port=5858) to view the [Node Inspector](https://github.com/node-inspector/node-inspector) tool.
+In another window or tab, open [http://127.0.0.1:8080/debug?port=5858](http://127.0.0.1:8080/debug?port=5858) to view the [Node Inspector](https://github.com/node-inspector/node-inspector) tool.
 This workflow will allow you to debug the client and server simultaneously, all using Chrome's Web Developer tools.

 Additionally, `concurrent:dev` triggers `watch:dev`, which listens for changes to development files, and will re-build application files and re-launch local livereload, node, and web servers automatically.
 If you have [LiveReload](http://livereload.com/) installed and running on your system, then the browser will automatically refresh to show the changes on each save.

 ## Standards
+- [Karma](http://karma-runner.github.io/0.12/index.html) for Behavior-Driven Development, built on top of
+- [Jasmine](http://jasmine.github.io/2.1/introduction.html) as the BDD framework & expectation library
 - [JSHint](http://www.jshint.com/) with the following options:

 ```js